Sandra Chung

-Sandra (Sandy) Chung is an American linguist and distinguished professor emerita at the Department of Linguistics at the University of California, Santa Cruz.
+Sandra Chung is an American linguist and distinguished professor emerita at the Department of Linguistics at the University of California, Santa Cruz.
 Her research focuses on Austronesian languages and syntax.

 Education

 Chung earned her A.B. and, in 1976, a Ph.D. at Harvard University, with a dissertation on the comparative syntax of Polynesian languages.

 Career

 At the University of California, Santa Cruz, she has served as chair of the Linguistics Department (1994–97, 2013–16), chair of the Philosophy Department (2002–04), and Faculty Assistant to the Executive Vice Chancellor (2004–11).

 Chung has made contributions to the study of syntax and semantics.
 Much of her data comes from her own work with Chamorro speakers both in the continental U.S. and in Saipan.
 She has also worked on Māori.
 On the basis of Māori and Chamorro, she and William Ladusaw argued in Restriction and Saturation (MIT Press, 2003) that the number and kind of semantic combinatoric operations must be expanded beyond the typically assumed function application and abstraction.
 Her other theoretical work has addressed topics in agreement, predicate-initial word orders, wh-movement, ellipsis (especially sluicing), and on wh-agreement (where she demonstrated that Chamorro shows overt morphological cues to Wh-movement), among many others.